EN | JP | Last sync: 2026-01-10

 end = start + self.batch_size

-batch_indices = indices[start:end]
+batch_idx = indices[start:end]

-batch_states = states[batch_indices]
+batch_states = states[batch_idx]

-batch_actions = actions[batch_indices]
+batch_actions = actions[batch_idx]

-batch_old_log_probs = old_log_probs[batch_indices]
+batch_old_log_probs = old_log_probs[batch_idx]

-batch_returns = returns[batch_indices]
+batch_returns = returns[batch_idx]

-batch_advantages = advantages[batch_indices]
+batch_advantages = advantages[batch_idx]

-# Evaluate current policy
+# Get current policy values

 # Probability ratio